CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 But we're going to go the opposite route in this guide.
 We're going to set up CI and deployment from the very start, before we write a line of production code.

-There are a number of great CI services, including [Travis CI](https://travis-ci.com/), [CircleCI](https://circleci.com/), and [GitHub Actions](https://github.com/features/actions).
+There are a number of great CI services with free starter plans, including [Travis CI](https://travis-ci.com/), [CircleCI](https://circleci.com/), and [GitHub Actions](https://github.com/features/actions).
 We're going to go with GitHub Actions due to the fact that every GitHub repo is set up for Actions automatically.

 When we start our feature work we'll do it in branches.
 Let's go ahead and configure GitHub Actions in a branch as well, to get used to the workflow.
 Create a new `ci` branch: